explorable-viz/esop2025/author-response/response.md

 ### Sections 6 and 7 (Related/Future Work)

-- Additional discussion in closing sections
+Additional discussion in closing sections
 - Benefits of developing approach for general-purpose language vs. visualisation DSL like Vega (Reviewer A)
 - Relationship to developments in data provenance for aggregates or recursive queries, and potential for using conjugate operators identified here in other settings with negation (e.g. databases) (Reviewer A)
 - Mention idea of distinguishing information about choices/control flow from "content" and related to intensional explanations (Reviewer B)
+- Expand discussion on "semantically justified" dependency relation to include a sketch of what a notion like "dependency correctness" might look like in our setting